Nocsaron/DICCS/README.md

 Executing
 ---------
-Once installed simply run Sol, giving it the path to your OpenTopo DEM, and OpenTopo Metadata File
+Once installed simply run Sol from the DICCS directory, giving it the path to your OpenTopo DEM, and OpenTopo Metadata File

 Note:  Currently Sol only works if you add workers.
 In the future Sol will give you the option to be massively distributed or not.